annakins/Katana/README.md

 # Katana
 ### Important
+- Katana and all associated pages are currently under construction.
 - **<span style="color: red">DO NOT import Katana into any follower framework.
 She has her own.</span>**
 ### Overview
 Katana comes with a quest, which begins when she trusts you more.